 What to know about being prequalified vs. being preapproved

-Mike Brown, president of Newport Beach, California-based BlueLine Consulting, said it’s not surprising that consumers are confused by the terms “prequalified” and “preapproved.”
-There’s no standard in the credit industry on what these terms mean.
+Mike Brown, head of operations and chief risk officer at Homerun in Denver, said it’s not surprising that consumers are confused by the terms “prequalified” and “preapproved.”
+There’s no standard in the credit industry for what these terms mean.

-Brown said some credit card companies and lenders spend more time analyzing your financial information than others during the prequalification and preapproval stages.
-Others take a more cursory look.
+Brown pointed out that some credit card companies and lenders take a more cursory look at your financial information, while others spend more time analyzing it during the prequalification and preapproval stages.

 How prequalification, preapproval affect credit

 Some credit card companies will perform what is known as a soft pull of your credit reports, meaning they’ll study your recent payment history and how much you owe before they send you a letter stating that you are eligible to apply for their card.
 (A soft pull won’t impact your credit score.)
 They’ll call this a prequalification.
 Other financial institutions will do the same thing and call it a preapproval.

 “In actuality, how much verification is actually done can vary wildly by lender,” Brown said.